It’s a way of rewarding you for helping spread out electricity demand during the winter period.

-With these rate offerings, everyone is a winner.
-Customers who are able to reduce or displace electricity use at Hydro‑Québec’s request benefit because their efforts translate into savings.
+With these offerings, everyone is a winner.
+If you can reduce or shift electricity use at Hydro‑Québec’s request, you benefit, because your efforts translate into savings.
 Hydro‑Québec benefits because of the reduced electricity demand during peak periods.

 No. In contrast to our Canadian and American neighbors, the demand for electricity in Québec is very strongly influenced by the use of electric heating systems in most homes.
 As a result, demand is much higher in winter than in summer.
-Even if air-conditioning use were to increase in Québec, it’s unlikely that demand would reach critical peaks requiring the implementation of dynamic pricing in summer.
+Even if air-conditioning use were to increase in Québec, it’s unlikely that demand would reach peak levels requiring the implementation of dynamic pricing in summer.

 As these offerings are new, we’ve chosen to limit the number of participants in winter 2019–2020 so that we can provide them with optimal support.
 We’ll take their feedback into account as we roll out dynamic pricing on a larger scale.
 Eventually, dynamic pricing will be available to all customers, who will be able to opt in if they wish, subject to eligibility criteria.

 No. You can sign up only after receiving an email invitation during the sign-up period in fall 2019.